SkafteNicki/libcpab/README.md

     theta = T.identity(...)                   # get the identity transformation
     dim = T.get_theta_size()                  # get dimensionality of transformation parametrization
     params = T.get_params()                   # get different transformer parameters
-    g_t = T.transform_grid(g, theta)          # transform a grid of points using theta
+    basis = T.get_basis()                     # get the basis for the transformation g_t = T.transform_grid(g, theta)          # transform a grid of points using theta
     data_t1 = T.interpolate(data, g_t)        # interpolate some data using the transformed grid
     data_t2 = T.transform_data(data, theta)   # combination of the two last methods
 ```

-There are small differences between using the two backends.
-Please see this
-[file](libcpab/README.md) for the specific differences.

-We supply 3 case scripts for each backend:
+We supply 3 demo files (in the demo folder) for each backend:
 * *_demo1.py: simple use of the library to transform data
 * *_demo2.py: image registration by incorporating the library in a tensorflow/pytorch optimization rutine
 * *_demo3.py: time series alignment by sampling approch